programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 a humanist might actually find in the wilds of the Internet.
 In this tutorial, we will learn how to query the British Museum Linked Open Data collection.

-## Terms

-- **RDF** - _Resource Description Framework_ - A method for structuring data as a graph or network of connected statements, rather than a series of tables.
-- **LOD** - _Linked Open Data_ - LOD is RDF data published online with dedicated URIs in such a manner than developers can reliably reference it.
-- **SPARQL** - _Protocol and RDF Query Language_ - The language used to query RDF graph databases
-- **URI** - _Uniform Resource Identifier_ - Also known as a URL (uniform resource locator), or a web link.

 ## RDF in brief

-RDF represents information in a series of three-part "statements" that comprise a subject, predicate, and object, e.g.:
+RDF represents information in a series of three-part "statements" that comprise a subject, predicate, and an object, e.g.:

 ```
 <The Nightwatch> <was created by> <Rembrandt van Rijn> .